OpenGVLab/PhyGenBench/PhyGenEval/semantic/PhyGenbench.md

 3. Key parameters:
    - `--openai_api_key`: Your OpenAI API key (required)
    - `--directory`: Directory containing video files
-   - `--modelnames`: Names of models to evaluate (can specify multiple, ['kling', 'cogvideo5b'])
+   - `--modelnames`: Names of models to evaluate (can specify multiple, 'kling', 'cogvideo5b')
    - `--output_dir`: Directory for output results
    - `--num_frames`: Number of frames to extract from each video (default 16)
    - `--gpt_augment_eval`: Path to JSON file containing evaluation data

 4. The script will process videos in the specified directory and generate CSV files with evaluation results in the output directory.

-python gpt4o_sementic.py --openai_api_key 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 --directory /Users/ljq/Downloads/mnt/petrelfs/mengfanqing/codebase_ljq/Phy_Score/PhyBench-Videos --modelnames 'keling' --output_dir /Users/ljq/Downloads/